Hachim2/lomi./README.md

 For fellow fintechs, we built an SDK around this infrastructure: `@lomi/pi-spi-sdk` - a community TypeScript SDK for the PI-SPI Business API ([apps/pi-spi-sdk](./apps/pi-spi-sdk)).

-### Additional Payment providers
+### Additional payment providers

-For regions outside UEMOA or specific use cases, lomi. is built on top of Stripe for enabling international card payments and cryptocurrency payments.
+For merchants operating outside UEMOA, lomi. is built on Stripe to enable international payments, including cards and cryptocurrencies.

 ## Quick start